Stay Parked Here - But Do Go For An ATV Ride

 • Don’t be a pig.
 If you take it in, take it out.
 Admire ancient petroglyphs and pictographs sites without touching them or defacing them.
 If you need to let people know that “Bobby loves Mary,” draw it on your bedroom wall and not on a canyon wall.

 • Never leave designated trails and travel cross country, as you risk being cited by BLM rangers.
-Remember, you are a visitor surrounded by a fragile ecosystems that can be easily damaged.
+Remember, you are a visitor surrounded by a fragile ecosystem that can be easily damaged.
 Respect the earth and leave no trace.

 • Most importantly, drink in the beauty and enjoy!